 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Deanna J. Reichel is a Principal in the Twin Cities office of Fish & Richardson P.C.
+Deanna J. Reichel is a principal in the Twin Cities office of Fish & Richardson P.C.
 She is a member of the firm’s pharmaceutical litigation group and has extensive experience in Hatch-Waxman and other life sciences cases, from the due diligence phase through trial.
-Deanna has...
+Deanna has worked on matters involving a wide variety of pharmaceutical...

-Mr. Singer is a principal in the Firm’s San Diego Office and heads the Firm’s life sciences litigation practice.
-Mr. Singer appears regularly as lead counsel in his matters and handles all aspects of litigation, including leading jury and bench trials, trying cases to administrative...
+Mr. Singer is a principal in the firm’s San Diego office and heads the firm’s life sciences litigation practice.
+Mr. Singer appears regularly as lead counsel in his matters and handles all aspects of litigation, including leading jury and bench trials, trying cases to administrative and arbitration panels and conducting briefing and arguments...